meetcleo/statsd-instrument/README.md

   If your network is properly configured to handle larger packets you may try to increase this value for better performance, but most network can't handle larger packets.
+- `STATSD_PROMETHEUS_AUTH`:  The API key for the prometheus endpoint.
+If set, will send batch stats in prometheus-compatible format

 ## StatsD keys